novoda/novoda/CONTRIBUTING.md

 Also make sure the project builds and all the tests pass before creating the PR.

-Non tested PR will not be merged back.
+A non tested PR will not be merged back.

 ## Code formatting